 At a glance

-In 2018, official development assistance (ODA) related to gender equality from the Organisation for Economic Co-operation and Development's (OECD) Development Assistance Committee (DAC) donors stood at US$44.0 billion.
-This represents a 39%-increase from US$31.7 billion in 2014 and includes funding targeting gender equality both as a principal and as a significant goal.
-Growth in funding toward gender equality since 2014 has been driven by increases in funding for projects marked as having a significant gender equality component rather than funding for projects that named gender equality as the principal goal.
+In 2019, official development assistance (ODA) targeting gender equality from the OECD Development Assistance Committee (DAC) donors stood at US$45.6 billion.
+This represents a 41%-increase from US$32.3 billion in 2015 and includes funding targeting gender equality both as a principal and as a significant goal.

 Gender policy marker: Projects which “advance gender equality and women’s empowerment or reduce discrimination and inequalities based on sex” are tagged in the OECD’s Creditor Reporting System (CRS) database.

 Recent research by Oxfam found that around 25% of projects self-reported by donors using the gender equality marker were mismarked.
 This has implications for the validity of funding figures.